wenkokke/FunFlow/README.txt

   for the respective analyses.

-src/Analyses.hs:`analyseProgram :: [Decl] -> Either TypeError (Env, Prog, Set Constraint)` Run W on a bunch of top level declarations, finalizing the Supply monads.
+src/Analyses.hs:`analyseProgram :: [Decl] -> Either TypeError (Env, Prog, Set Constraint)` Run W on a bunch of top level declarations and finalize the Supply monads.
+Every Decl has the inferred type of the Decls above it available to it via the environment.
+Type checking happens in a single pass, so Decls don't have access to the types of Decls defined below them.

-src/Analyses.hs:`u :: Type -> Type -> Analysis Env`
+src/Analyses.hs:`unify :: Type -> Type -> Analysis (Env, Set Constraint)`
-  The function `u` tries to create a unification for its two arguments.
-If it fails, an error is raised.
+  The function `unify` tries to create a unification for its two arguments.
+It returns an substituion such that applying the substitution on both arguments makes them have equal types in the underlying type system, but their type annotations are not unified yet.
+Instead, equality constraints are generated which will be used by a specific constraint solver in a later phase to unify the annotations in a proper way.
+If type unification is impossible, an error is raised.
 Is used only by src/Analyses.hs:analysis

 src/Analyses.hs:`prelude :: Analysis (Env, [Decl])`
   Builds an initial environment containing the builtin functions used to give unit